skip to content

 • the impact of climate change on settlement

-• elaboration of technology and hybridization in art.
+• elaboration of technology and hybridization in art

-(a) Mesopotamian Archaeology I (2T)
+1. G07 / G08 Mesopotamian Archaeology (2T)

-(b) Archaeological Concepts (1T) plus one other one term module
+2. G02 Archaeological Concepts (1T) plus one other one term module

 Palaeolithic and Mesolithic Archaeology

-The Themes
+Themes

 • Palaeolithic / Mesolithic stone and organic technologies

-• Primate archaeology and the Lower Palaeolithic
+• Primate archaeology and the archaeology of human origins

 • Neanderthal and early modern human behaviour